The Asset Management Review: Switzerland

 With its long tradition of banking and finance, Switzerland is one of the leaders at the international level in the asset management industry.
 Swiss asset management constitutes one of the main pillars of the Swiss financial centre.

 The asset management industry in Switzerland is heterogeneous and applies different business models.
 Large banking institutions active in wealth management (private banking) coexist with a number of smaller niche players.
-Independent asset managers represent the lion's share of the para-banking sector within the Swiss financial industry, with, until 1 January 2020, a limited level of regulatory oversight.
-This situation drastically changed with the entry into force of two new statutes, in January 2020 – the Financial Institutions Act (FinIA) and the Financial Services Act (FinSA) (see Section II.ii).
-As we will see, those new Acts materially affect the organisation and activities of independent asset managers who are to review and adapt, as the case may be, their business model.
+Independent asset managers represent the lion's share of the para-banking sector within the Swiss financial industry, with, until recently, a limited level of regulatory oversight.
+This situation drastically changed with the entry into force of two new statutes in January 2020 – the Financial Institutions Act (FinIA) and the Financial Services Act (FinSA) (see Section II.ii).
+These new Acts materially affect the organisation and activities of independent asset managers who are to review and adapt, as the case may be, their business model accordingly.

 General introduction to the regulatory framework

 Switzerland does not have a comprehensive licence for all financial services providers.
-Certain financial activities do require licences, whereas others can be conducted on an unregulated basis.
-The following financial services providers are subject to prior licensing and ongoing prudential supervision by the Swiss Financial Market Supervisory Authority (FINMA) and, as the case may be, supervisory organisations (SOs):
+Certain financial activities require licences, whereas others can be conducted on an unregulated basis.
+The following financial services providers are subject to prior licensing and ongoing prudential supervision by the Swiss Financial Market Supervisory Authority (FINMA) or, indirectly, by supervisory organisations (SOs):

 - insurance companies;

 - securities firms;

 - asset managers and trustees; and

 - fund management companies and managers of collective assets, including investment schemes (CISs).